andrewjunyoung/symboard/README.md

 | **Alt pressed**      | <img src="docs/res/images/alt.png" alt="drawing" width="300"/>          | <img src="docs/res/images/alt_shift.png" alt="drawing" width="300"/> |

-#### Design considerations
+#### Design tenets

-The design decisions of this keyboard were made against the following principles for what the keyboard should do:
+This keyboard was designed according to the following tenets:

-1: Be typable using only a 54 key keyboard [0]
+1. *Be typable using only a 54 key keyboard [0]*
-2: Be comfortable to use for experienced users, using minimal effort to type the majority of text
-3: Minimize typos for experienced users
-4: Keys should be placed logically according to their function in English [1]
-5: Work well for English
-6: Support all non-English latin scripts in a logical way
-6: Support other common scripts and symbols in a logical a way (EG arrows, math symbols, and cyrillic)

-[0] We define a 54 key keyboard as an ANSI keyboard which contains only 54 keys: 26 alphabetical, 21 non-alphabetical, a space bar, a return key, a delete key, 3 modal keys (alt, control, shift), and an escape key.

-[1] We split character functions into groups: alpabetical, numerical, brackets, punctuation, mathematical, other symbols.
-Alphabetical is funther divided into separate sets if they have different diacritics, and then again if they are upper or lower case.

-We match each of these criteria as follows:

-1: All keys are made to be typable using only these 54 keys.
+  - All keys are made to be typable using only these 54 keys.
 All other keys may be used, but add no additional functionality, only alternative ways of typing.

-2: This is done in various ways, as listed below.
+2. *Make typing in english fast, comfortable, and low-effort*
-    2.1: The alphabet is arranged in the Dvorak layout, with uppercase characters accessed by holding shift.
+  - The alphabet is arranged in the Dvorak layout.
+Common English punctuation is all in the lower 4 rows.
-    2.2: All punctuation needed to write comprehensible English documets are contained in the lower 4 rows of the keyboard.
-This assumes no numbers, brackets, or special characters are used, and so all words are written out in full, with punctuation.
-    2.3: The least commonly used keys are placed furthest away from the hands, and the most common ones are placed nearer the hand (largely).

-3: [Write up todo]

-4: We split the groups as follows:
+3. *Minimize typos for experienced users*
+4. *Support other common symbols in an intuitive way (EG greek, cyrillic, arrows, math symbols)*
+  - The keyboard is arranged in groups:
-    Alphabetical: [a-zA-Z'] (' is considered lower case)
+    1. Alphabetical: [a-zA-Z'] (with \' considered as lower case)
-    Numerical: [0-9]
+    1. Numerical: [0-9]
-    Brackets: [<>(){}[]]
+    1. Brackets: [<>(){}[]]
-    Punctuation: [;,.:!?"-]
+    1. Punctuation: [;,.:!?"-]
-    Operators: [*+/=-]
+    1. Operators: [\*+/=-]
-    Other_Symbols: [~&@#$%^\`\_|\\]
+    1. Other symbols: [~&@#$%^\`\_|\\]

-5: We used the Dvorak keyboard layout as a base, which is designed for English.
-Furthermore, groups of characters are decided according to their function in English.

-6: We are in the process of adding diacritics through the alt-key, which should enable users to type all (or nearly all) characters in the latin block of unicode.
-As this section is not designed to be typed easily, we have grouped characters entirely by their appearance so that it is easy to find a character and remember where it is, although not necessarily easy to type quickly.

-In future I will publish an image for this layout which describes the location of characters on keys, including an extended description of grouping logic.
+5. *Determine where to place other common symbols based off the core (english) layout, whatever that is.*
+  - Groups of other characters (EG greek; cyrillic) are in the same location as their latin script equivalents, following the common romanization scheme for each script.
+Diacritics and extensions are generally available through the alt key, and following logical placements

+## Decisions behind Key placement
-The decisions have been made as follows:
+Decisions have been made as follows:

 - All alphabetical and punctuation symbols are included in the lower 3 rows, except for parenthesis.